How to Cover Popcorn Ceiling Without Removing It

 Removal of the entire drywall ceiling

-A completely remove drywall ceiling and drywall may be easier, in the end, than trying to scrape the texture and set it so it can be painted.
+A completely remove drywall ceiling may be easier, in the end, than trying to scrape the texture and set it so it can be painted.

 One reason this may be better is that old dry wall is usually nailed rather than screwed.
 Many nails will come out with the gypsum panel when you pull it down.